carlosgub/PiggyBank/README.md

 - **Orbit Core for MVI:** Used for implementing the Model-View-Intent (MVI) architecture, facilitating a reactive and predictable approach to UI development.
 [GitHub Repository](https://github.com/babylonhealth/orbit-mvi)
 - **Precompose:** Used for navigation and ViewModel.
 [GitHub Repository](https://github.com/Tlaster/PreCompose)
 - **Kotlinm-Charts:** Charting library for Kotlin Multiplatform projects, providing various chart types for visualizing data.
 [GitHub Repository](https://github.com/carlosgub/kotlinm-charts)
+- Ktlint: Static code analysis tool for ensuring consistent coding styles across the project.
+Integrated into GitHub Actions for automated code style checking.
+This repository also is using the Compose lint rules from the slack team.
+[Compose Lint Rules](https://github.com/slackhq/compose-lints)
 - **String Resources:** Utilize string resources for localization and easier management of text content, leveraging Kotlin Multiplatform's experimental features.
 - **GitHub Actions:** Integrated GitHub Actions for continuous integration, including automated processes for running ktlint to enforce code style and executing unit tests to ensure code quality and functionality.